Budhni

 Budhni, also spelled Budni or Budhani, is a town and a Nagar Palika in Sehore district in the state of Madhya Pradesh, India.
 It is situated on Bhopal to Narmadapuram road at a distance of 7 km from Narmadapuram in north direction on the banks of Narmada River.It is also famous for Tractor testing i.e. CFMTTI (Institute under central government or Tractor Nagar.

 History

 Budhni is near the sacred siddhpeeth of Vindhyavasni Beejasan devi (one of the incarnation of the Hindu goddess Durga) at Salkanpur atop a hill 800 foot high.
 Thousands of people visit this place everyday climbing more than 1000 steps.
 Every year a grand fair is held in Salkanpur during Navratri.
 It is very old Temple but at present temple renovate by Salkanpur Trust.
 It is on an 800 foot high hillrock, in the village Salkanpur near Rehti village, 70 km from Bhopal.

-Though not quite as striking as Sethani ghat in Narmadapuram, Budhni Ghat is an important place for swimming and other activities.
-Of late the town has become famous for an interesting electoral battle for Bharatiya Janata Party (BJP) Chief Minister Shivraj Singh Chouhan and others.
+Budhni Ghat is a place for swimming and other activities.
+Of late the town has become famous for an electoral battle for Bharatiya Janata Party (BJP) Chief Minister Shivraj Singh Chouhan and others.